-37 Some areas where ASP Alternative DD would be located have previously been surveyed for cultural 38 resources, with only one cultural resource present along the 115-kV line alignment (SCE 2011).
-This 39 cultural resource would likely be avoidable through pole siting; therefore, this alternative is expected to 40 have the same impact as the proposed project on known cultural resources.
-Overall, there would be about 41 8 percent less land disturbed than the proposed project, but much of this reduced disturbance may not 42 involve extensive cut and fill.
-ASP Alternative DD would disturb about the same amount of land at the 43 alternative substation site as at the proposed project site, and extensive cut and fill may also be required at 44 ASP Alternative DD's substation site.
-Therefore, the potential for uncovering undiscovered resources at 45 the substation site is about the same as the proposed project.
-The area impacted under ASP Alternative 46 DD is of similar tribal sensitivity as other portions of the proposed project.
-Impacts under Alternative DD 47 would be only slightly reduced as compared to the proposed project and would still be significant.
-48 Impacts could be reduced to less than significant with the implementation of mitigation measures 49 developed for the proposed Alberhill Project.
+Some areas where ASP Alternative DD would be located have previously been surveyed for cultural resources, with only one cultural resource present along the 115-kV line alignment (SCE 2011).
+This cultural resource would likely be avoidable through pole siting; therefore, this alternative is expected to have the same impact as the proposed project on known cultural resources.
+Overall, there would be about 8 percent less land disturbed than the proposed project, but much of this reduced disturbance may not involve extensive cut and fill.
+ASP Alternative DD would disturb about the same amount of land at the alternative substation site as at the proposed project site, and extensive cut and fill may also be required at ASP Alternative DD's substation site.
+Therefore, the potential for uncovering undiscovered resources at the substation site is about the same as the proposed project.
+The area impacted under ASP Alternative DD would be only slightly reduced as compared to the proposed project and would still be significant.
+Impacts could be reduced to less than significant with the implementation of mitigation measures developed for the proposed Alberhill Project.

-2 ASP Alternative DD would result in 8 percent less ground disturbance than the proposed project.
-The

-3 reduction in ground disturbance would result from the reconfiguration of the 500-kV transmission line.

-4 Given that ground disturbance along the proposed 500-kV transmission line is relatively dispersed among

-5 the line and access roads, ASP Alternative DD would result in only a slightly reduced potential for

-6 erosion and topsoil loss.
-The 500-kV transmission lines would be located on land with a much less steep

-- 7 grade than under the proposed project, reducing potential risk of landslide damaging project - 8 infrastructure.
+- 2 ASP Alternative DD would result in 8 percent less ground disturbance than the proposed project.
+The - 3 reduction in ground disturbance would result from the reconfiguration of the 500-kV transmission line. - 4 Given that ground disturbance along the proposed 500-kV transmission line is relatively dispersed among - 5 the line and access roads, ASP Alternative DD would result in only a slightly reduced potential for - 6 erosion and topsoil loss.
+The 500-kV transmission lines would be located on land with a much less steep - 7 grade than under the proposed project, reducing potential risk of landslide damaging project - 8 infrastructure.
 Impacts overall would be slightly reduced for this resource as compared to the proposed - 9 project, but still potentially significant under ASP Alternative DD.
-The significant impacts could be

-10 reduced to less than significant with the mitigation measures developed for the proposed project.
+The significant impacts could be - reduced to less than significant with the mitigation measures developed for the proposed project.

-12 Greenhouse Gas Emissions
+Greenhouse Gas Emissions

-13 ASP Alternative DD would result in about 8 percent less ground disturbance than the proposed Alberhill associated with the proposed project due to the reduction in disturbance area, which involves less
+- 13 ASP Alternative DD would result in about 8 percent less ground disturbance than the proposed Alberhill - 14 Project.
+Greenhouse gas emissions during construction of ASP Alternative DD would be lower than those - associated with the proposed project due to the reduction in disturbance area, which involves less 15 - 16 equipment use, as well as less helicopter use for 500-kV transmission line construction.
+Impacts under - 17 this alternative would be less than significant.